Listen To This Article - Click Play

 Cades Cove is open year round from sunrise to sunset, weather permitting.

-The Cades Cove Loop Road is only closed on Wednesday and Saturday mornings, from May through September, until 10 a.m.
-This allows bicyclists and pedestrians a few hours at the Cove without vehicles.
+The Cades Cove Loop Road is closed on Wednesdays to all vehicle traffic from June 17th through September 30th.
+This provides bicyclists and pedestrians the opportunity to explore the Cove without vehicles.

 Cades Cove Hours for the Visitor Center